Full Guide to Joshua Tree National Park: Hikes, Wildlife, Stargazing, and More

 Camping

 There are several amazing campgrounds in the park itself.
-I’ve personally stayed at the Jumbo Rocks Campground several times and hiked by the others.
+I’ve personally stayed at the Jumbo Rocks Campground several times, which I absolutely loved.

 The campgrounds below are the three largest within the park.
 All campgrounds within Joshua Tree National Park are rather primitive.
-Therefore, at most of them, there is no access to any water resources, cell phone reception, and only pit toilets available.
-For more information on campgrounds, check here.
+Therefore, at most of them, there is no access to water, cell reception, and only pit toilets.
+For more info, check here.

 Camping in the middle of the desert: The Jumbo Rocks Campground is one of the prettiest locations to camp in the park.